TinXsat/project-structure/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Mission 🌈
+# Mission :rainbow:
 What is our mission that we want to accomplish here?

-# Satellite 🛰
+# Satellite :satellite:
 How the cansat sattelite will look and work to help us do the mission?

-## Satellite launch 🚀
+## Satellite launch :rocket:
 How we will actually launching the sattelite (that is take it to 1.5km above)?

-## Sensors aboard 🌡
+## Sensors aboard :thermometer:

-## Satellite 2 ground communication ☎️
+## Satellite 2 ground communication :phone:
 How our satellite will communicate with the ground station?

-# Ground station 📡
+# Ground station :radio:
-What is ground station and how it will work and pass us *the data* 📈?
+What is ground station and how it will work and pass us *the data* :chart_with_upwards_trend:?

-# Ground back-end server 🖥
+# Ground back-end server :computer:
 What is main server and how it will parse and process *the data*?

-# Front-end 📱
+# Front-end :iphone:
 What is our front-end app and what it will do?

-# Further data analisys 📊
+# Further data analisys :bar_chart:
 What we will further do with *the data* beyond the elements above?